rev20/Time-Tracker/README.md

 ```
 <br />
 To run multiple instances of the app for simultaneously tracking multiple tasks, <br />
-run it as a background process using the following code : <br />
+run it as multiple background processes using the following code : <br />

 ```

+kivy main.py &

 ```